Your first paragraph ...Home | Day trips from Melbourne | Haunted Weekend

 If it's a haunted weekend experience that you would like to enjoy or just day tour Melbourne into some amazing Victorian countryside, then I highly recommend a visit to Walhalla.

-Just a 2 and 1/2 hours drive down the Princess Highway and up into the Baw Baw Ranges just has to be one of the best things to do in Melbourne that you can do.
+Just a 2 and 1/2 hours drive down the Princess Highway and up into the Baw Baw Ranges, this has to be one of the best things to do in Melbourne for you and your family.

 Please note that some links on this page are to companies that I have an affiliation with.
 By that I mean that if you purchase a product through them I receive a very small commission.
 This way of earning income is termed Monetization and it is a way for me to keep my site out here for you to enjoy.
 I will only affiliate with companies that I feel offer value for money and excellent back up service.
 These are Companies that I personally have used to purchase products for myself, my family and my friends.
 To learn more please refer to my Disclaimer page